Who was Charlie Barnes?

 An internet search has intermittently produced information and the first ports of call were the Census returns where we meet John and Mary Baker in 1881.
 They were then living in a caravan not far from the Manor House, near to the school and described as a Hawker and wife.
 This must have been a reasonable sort of caravan as besides the Bakers it also provided accommodation for Sarah Wilkinson, a general servant and two boarders John Ashley and Thomas Sprags, described as Hawker's Assistants.

-By 1891 Mary Ann, now aged 54, has been widdowed and she is now described as a Propr. of Roundabouts.
+By 1891 Mary Ann, aged 54, has been widowed and she is now described as a Propr. of Roundabouts.
 John Ashley is still lodging with her and she has but one assistant 19 year old, Ryburgh born Julia Amelia Hannent who we later find married to William Albert Nelson at St Andrew's on 18th November 1893.

 The next appearance of "Ma.
 Baker" turned up when a cottage in Station Road was being renovated.
 As an oven in the old fireplace was being opened up, a small container with a piece of paper was discovered: